Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Homodyne detection

 This is a self-dual channel, $\cnj{\Phi}_N=\Phi_N$, that transforms the POVM of the ideal projective Gaussian measurements, $\hat{\Pi}_{\ind{id}}$, into the POVM of the noisy measurements, $\hat{\Pi}_{G}$, by changing the covariance matrix $\Sigma_{\ind{id}}$ as follows

 where $\Sigma_N$ is the excess noise covariance matrix.

-Our general strategy involves the following steps: (a)~deriving the covariance matrix $\Sigma_m$ from the $Q$ symbol of POVM; (b)~identifying the states representing ideal measurements and $\Sigma_{\ind{id}}$; and (c)~constructing the POVM of the noisy measurements using the additive noise channel with the excess noise covariance matrix $\Sigma_N=\Sigma_m-\Sigma_{\ind{id}}$.
+Our general strategy involves the following steps: (a)~using the $Q$ symbol of POVM to derive the covariance matrix $\Sigma_m$; (b)~identifying the states representing ideal measurements and $\Sigma_{\ind{id}}$; and (c)~using the additive noise channel with the excess noise covariance matrix $\Sigma_N=\Sigma_m-\Sigma_{\ind{id}}$ to construct the POVM of noisy measurements.

 In the case of the perfectly symmetric noiseless homodyne measurement with $\eta_1=\eta_2=1$ and $C=S=1/\sqrt{2}$, the average~\eqref{eq:PG-as-avr} takes the form

 where $x=\mu/\left|\alpha_L\right|$ and $Q_{x,\phi}(\alpha)$ is the Husimi $Q$ distribution for the eigenstate of the phase-rotated quadrature operator~\eqref{eq:quad-op}, $\ket{x,\phi}$, given by (see, e.g., the textbook~\cite{Vogel:bk:2006})